Glow

 clapping and dancing.

 We played games with glow items in the dark.
 My favorite game I titled "Following In Jesus' Footsteps".
-I purchased two dozen glow
+Buy Glow in the Dark Footprints and place them in a funny pattern around

 the room, just far enough apart for the children to step in them.